rahnayak98/rahnayak98/README.md

 Summary
 ---
 * I am currently Pursuing my Masters in Computer science from Arizona State University
-* I am also open to work and currently looking for SDE internships for summer 2023 and SDE Roles for 2024.
+* I am also open to work and currently looking for SDE internships and SDE Roles for Spring 2024.
 Feel free to reach out to me on my email :smiley:

 Skills
 ---